 In other words, you could create a special email category for people in a particular city or state.
-Better yet, divide your market – and your list – into different zones, states and regions.
+Better yet, use email segmentation to divide your market – and your list – into different zones, states and regions.

-Purchase history: You might also segment your list by purchase history.
+Purchase history: You might also segment your mailing list by purchase history.

 This is obviously helpful.
 After all, if a long-time subscriber has been buying from you for years, they’d be annoyed to receive messages clearly meant for new subscribers who have never purchased from you before.